emissary-ingress/emissary/user-guide/early-access.md

 The current early access build for the Ambassador Edge Stack is `$version$`.

-### Installing the Ambassador Edge Stack Early Access releases
+### Installing the Ambassador Edge Stack Early Access Releases

 Use a Kubernetes deployment as usual, but use the image `quay.io/datawire/aes:$version$`.

 We recommend [testing with shadowing](../../reference/shadowing), as documented below, before switching to any new Ambassador Edge Stack release.
 We also recommend testing with shadowing for all early access releases before deploying in production.

-## Testing with shadowing
+## Testing with Shadowing

 One strategy for testing early access releases involves using the Ambassador Edge Stack ID and traffic shadowing.
 You can do the following: